Page Curve of Effective Hawking Radiation: Background and Setup

 Having the basic picture in mind, let us now consider the radiation region in more detail.
 We couple the bath to the eternal black hole at a certain time $t=t_h$.
 We assign the bath to have the same temperature as that in the eternal black hole.
 As the Hawking radiation from the black hole escapes to the thermal bath, there is the same amount of energy that goes back to the black hole from the bath so that the whole system is in thermodynamic equilibrium.

-To decode the information inside the black hole, we need to measure the Hawking radiation escaping to the thermal bath.
-Once the Hawking radiation has entered the bath, it then travels along the outgoing null surface with the speed of light as shown in Fig.\ref{Penrose 1}.
-At time $t=t_b$, the earliest Hawking radiation reaches the cutoff and enters into the radiation region.
+To decode the information inside the black hole, we need to measure the Hawking radiation from the black hole travelling to the thermal bath.
+Once the Hawking radiation has entered the bath, it then travels along the outgoing null surface at the speed of light as shown in Fig.\ref{Penrose 1}.
+At time $t=t_b$, the earliest Hawking radiation reaches the cutoff at $b_{L,R} = c(t_b-t_h)$ and enters into the radiation region.
 We then start to measure the Hawking radiation from the time $t_b$ and set it as our initial time.